-This is a ranking of the 10 Best Human Rights Studies Programs in the United States.
+This is a ranking of the 10 Best Human Rights Studies Programs for 2020 in the United States.
 Human Rights Studies are often interdisciplinary, and include subjects such as History, Anthropology, Political Science, Bio-Ethics, Law, Religion, and Sociology.

 The common thread is the study of humanity and our rights and interactions with each other and the world.
 The point is to improve the human condition as much as that can be accomplished.
 In order to achieve this, the problem needs to be studied and then understood, and then of course, appropriate action taken.